Today I celebrate reaching over 50,000 views on this blog, with over 24,000 visitors!

 The art of writing is the art of discovering what you believe.

 So why do I still make this daily effort to reach others with my writing?
 My best answer at this point is, I can’t help myself.
-I love words and composition, I believe this practice helps me to recover from a traumatic brain injury back in 2008, and I love making new friends through my writing.
+I am a naturally curious person when it comes to words and composition.
+I also believe this practice has helped me to recover from a traumatic brain injury back in 2008.
+And I love making new friends through my writing.
 Perhaps now writing is my own version of an addiction.

 Don’t judge each day by the harvest you reap, but by the seeds you plant.